 - I’ve only smoked one, but I have to imagine given the strength and flavor levels that this was near its prime.
 I’m not sure that mellowing this out would actually help the flavor, but that’s just me speculating.

-- Final smoking time was 2 hours and 4 minutes.
+- Final smoking time was two hours and four minutes.

 I did it.
 One of the very few cigars that is on my bucket list.
 To be honest, this probably was the bucket list cigar.
 It disappointed, which wasn't shocking.
 If you had me write down my thoughts before I smoked this, I would have thought there was a cigar that maybe had lost too much — I was wrong.
 This was just too full, and outside of an inch towards the transition between final two-thirds, was not at all like the insanely brilliant cold draw.
 I haven't smoked an Añejo Phantom (they do exist), but given my thoughts on the blend normally, I don't have much hope.
 On equal price/rarity footings, I'd smoke the FFOX Phantom Maduro over a regular FFOX Phantom (and its identical Lost City and current ForbiddenX banded versions), but not over the Don Carlos Lancero and definitively not over the Casa Fuente Lancero, the latter of which might be the best non-Cuban Lancero sold today.